 Discovering Ithaca, the homeland of Odysseus, becomes the goal of one downtrodden youth, Jason Lowry, when he has a fateful meeting with a girl at the swamp outside of his town in Ireland.
 The two lost souls seek an escape from poverty and neglect in exchange for adventure and whims in this heartbreaking yet often humorous story.
 Though Ithaca is subtle in plot, it is well-crafted in wit and its deep look into the mind of a young boy with an absent father.

 Jason is an 11-year-old in pursuit, a boy trying to understand his father’s identity in the middle of his own problems.
-He and his mom cannot pay for any of their bills and will sink to emotional manipulation to skirt payment.
-Jason’s mother who spends her time with a new suitor robs Jason of any kind of proper role model.
+He and his mom cannot pay for any of their bills.
+She sinks to emotional manipulation to skirt payment.
+She spends her time with a new suitor that robs Jason of any kind of proper role model.
 Jason’s only escape is his own mind and his time with this girl from the swamp.
 Much of his pursuit in the novel is meandering.
 The book is very sensory, and more about the boy’s point of view, how he views everyone and his world.
 The meandering nature and the strong point-of-view reminded me of Salinger’s Holden Caulfield from Catcher in the Rye.
 Jason is much younger than Caulfield, however, and still possesses a level of innocence – though Jason isn’t entirely innocent either, and does resort to meddling kid shenanigans.

 The quest for Ithaca becomes the symbol of the quest for the seemingly impossible.
 The lines between Jason’s quest and Jason’s escapism blur until you find that wanting to understand and wanting to escape may be one in the same.
 If you’re looking for a book with strong character, voice, and style, Ithaca is a great choice.
 The language and personality swept me up.
 I gobbled it in just three days.